zacharydylan/astaire/README.md

 This keymap does not:
   1. Provide a bunch of fancy lighting fucntions
-  2. Provide any lighting functions as well
+  2. Provide any lighting functions at all

 TODO: